 motor trade and presently is a manager with a large motor

 and the RNLI Hessle branch where he is very active, having

 supported the RNLI by running in the Dublin Marathon and The

 Great North Run and by abseiling from the Humber Bridge.

-lived in Swanland for many years.
-After graduation, he spent
+but she has lived in Swanland for many years.
+She is married

 He is married with three children and six grand-children and

 experience in the petrochemical and construction industry, working

 on numerous projects in the UK and overseas.
 Keith is now retired.

 Janie Thoresby was born in Hampton, Middlesex moving